dirmeier/surjectors/paper/paper.md

 # Adoption

-@dirmeier2023simulation have proposed a novel method for simulation-based inference using `Surjectors` where they make use autoregressive inference surjections for density estimation. @dirmeier2023ood have been using masked coupling surjections for out-of-distribution detection and epistemic uncertainty estimation.
+@dirmeier2023simulation have proposed a novel method for simulation-based inference where they make use autoregressive inference surjections for density estimation and where they are using `Surjectors` for their implementations.

 # References